santhoshjanan/100daysOfCode/README.md

 Realized that I was doing all mongo related operations synchronously.
 Refactored all those to async operations.
 Meanwhile, spun up a vue application for frontend of survey app.
 Object is to better implement a state management part.
 A couple of good learning on how to modularize Vuex.
 And I was earlier struggling with handling how to navigate from one route to another based on state.
 Now, I think I understand the basics.
 In upcoming days, I need to revalidate myself and fix it.
 One important thing coming up is, routes with guards.
 Hopefully, tomorrow.
 One thing I am happy with today is, the lifecycle of Vuex is now clear.

 ![Data flow in Vuex](https://raw.githubusercontent.com/santhoshjanan/100daysOfCode/master/screenshots/Vuex.png)

+## Day 9 - 7-Apr-2020
+Learned a couple of things:
+1. How to get nested routing.
+2. How to navigate/route using element ui side nav bar.

+Pending items:
+1. Guarded routes
+2. UI State management
+3. Form building